theNewDynamic/oregonsadventurecoast.com/content/adventure/theatres.md

   title: Oregon Coast Vacations - Theatres | Oregon's Adventure Coast

 ---
 For such a small community, the Coos Bay area boasts some amazingly talented performers - from singers and actors, to musicians from every musical genre!
-The Historic Liberty Theatre, the Historic Egyptian Theatre and the Dolphin Playhouse offer theatre enthusiasts with a wide variety of entertainment options.
+The Historic Liberty Theatre, the Historic Egyptian Theatre and the Dolphin Playhouse offer theatre enthusiasts with a wide variety of entertainment options, while the Egyptian Theatre and Pony Village Cinema bring the best in feature films both old and new.

 {{< floatimage src="/img/liberty-theater.jpg" float="left" alt="Liberty theatre" size="40" >}}